EpiphanySoft/oo/Readme.md

 In addition to life-cycle, the above example illustrates how to invoke methods in mixins when those methods are not copied into the class due to a name collision.
-An alternative approach to this is to use a method [junction](./docs/Mixins.md#_junctions).
-This is an even more compelling approach in cases where multiple mixins are involved.
+An alternative approach is to use a [method junction](./docs/Mixins.md#_junctions).
+Junctions are even more compelling when multiple mixins are involved.

 See [here](./docs/Mixins.md) for more about mixins.